b0b1n/b0b1n/README.md

 - 👀 I’m interested in anything related to programming, learning new stuff
 - 🌱 I’m currently learning web development in order to be a FullStack
 - 💞️ I’m looking to collaborate on any project to sharpen my skills
-- I'm interested in expending my knowledge in Java
+- I'm interested in expending my knowledge with projects, books, and real world applications ...
 - 📫 How to reach me : sohaibskious@gmail.com

 <!---